Our Team

 Helen Kennett-Bacon

-Helen is a Registered Psychiatric Nurse who has been working with children with mental health concerns and their caregivers for 17 years.
-Prior to working in Compass, Helen was the Nurse Clinician in ADHD Provincial Program for many years.
-Helen recently completed a Masters of Education at Simon Fraser University and has an interest in teaching Mindfulness and contemplative practices to healthcare professionals.Originally from Yorkshire, England, Helen makes a great Yorkshire Pudding.
-She always has a creative project on the go and loves spending time with her husband and their French Bulldog, Dave.
+Helen is a Registered Psychiatric Nurse, working with children with mental health concerns and their caregivers for 20 years.
+Prior to working in Compass, Helen was the Nurse Clinician in ADHD Provincial Program for almost 10 years.
+Helen graduated with a Masters of Education in Contemplative Inquiry and Approaches to Education from Simon Fraser University in 2017.
+Helen is a certified Mindfulness Meditation Teacher, recently graduating from the 2 year MMTCP program with Tara Brach and Jack Kornfield.
+She is a member of the advisory council at the Centre for Mindfulness at BCCH and enjoys providing mindfulness classes for healthcare providers.
+Originally from Yorkshire, England, Helen moved to Vancouver 15yrs ago with her husband who is also a nurse.
+She enjoys cooking new recipes and makes a great Yorkshire Pudding.
+She loves fashion, art, knitting and being creative.
+Helen completes the Sudoku in the New York Times everyday.
+Most of all, she loves spending time with her husband and their French Bulldog, Dave.

 Kate Cheung